tpoorten/snakemake-workflows/snake_pbjelly/README.md

 # snake_pbjelly

-Using Snakemake to part of the PBJelly pipeline
+Using Snakemake to run part of the PBJelly pipeline

 There are 6 steps in the PBJelly pipeline: setup, mapping, support, extraction, assembly, output